 In some states, if an employee can prove that their injury is the result of gross misconduct by the employer they can sue their employer for personal injury.

 If your work environment is unsafe and you have alerted the supervisor or other superiors and nothing has been done, that is grounds for an unsafe work environment in which they can be held accountable for work related injuries.

 If toxic substances or defective products exist on the premises and the employer does not know about this due to lack of proper inspection, you may be able to sue for personal injury.
 It is the responsibility of the employer to thoroughly inspect and clean the premises at regular intervals.
 Violation of health safety codes put in place by the Occupational Safety and Health Administration (OSHA) is an example of negligence.
 Failure to do so is considered negligence and they may be held liable for injuries in court.

 OSHA violations are clear indications of an unsafe work environment and these allegations hold up the strongest in court.
 You must tell your lawyer about the work environment so that OSHA officials can be called to inspect and monitor the premises.

 Hire a Workers’ Comp Attorney

 The option to sue an employer largely depends on the rules and regulations of your state.
 In these cases, the burden of proof is with the plaintiff to prove gross misconduct that cannot be denied by a judge or jury.
 Finding the right evidence can be very difficult in these cases.
 That is why it is important to have a skilled lawyer on your side to help you gather the correct evidence to bolster your claims.
-Robert White is an Odessa workers’ comp attorney that can help with your injury case!
-Call us today for a free review.
+Robert White is an Odessa workers’ compensation attorney that can help with your injury case!
+Contact us today for a free review.